 - Everyone has a different opinion on which occupations to pursue, which relationships to create, and which aspirations to pursue.

-- A personal purpose statement might aid you if you’re stuck.
-Mission statements aren’t only for corporations and organizations.
+- A personal purpose statement might be helpful if you’re stuck.
+Mission statements aren’t only for corporations and organisations.

-According to Stephen R. Covey, effective people are guided by their missions and live their lives according to ideals.
-Ineffective people to be regarded as following other people’s agendas and organizing their life around important issues.
+According to Stephen R. Covey, effective people are guided by their missions and live according to ideals.
+Ineffective people are regarded as following other people’s agendas and organising their life around important issues.

 Two Ways a Personal Mission Statement Can Assist You in Changing

 Introspection, self-analysis, and textual expression are all required for a personal purpose statement.
 As opposed to being something that can be completed in 5 minutes, a personal goal might take weeks, if not months, to complete.
-The act of drafting the statement is crucial since it will help you explain your innermost ideas and feelings.
-You’ll get a better knowledge of who you are, what you stand for, and what you value.
+Drafting the statement is crucial since it will help you explain your innermost ideas and feelings.
+You’ll better know who you are, what you stand for, and what you value.

 2. Making a Decision